-I’d been scouring eBay for one of these cameras for ages.
+I’d been scouring eBay for an Olympus MJU-II cameras for ages.
 Prices can be ridiculous, varying from £30-odd to £100’s….!
 It’s a case of playing the long game, watching every one that comes up for sale and waiting for a bargain.

 - Red eye reducing